 The Most Organic Countries to Live Green

-However, there are countries throughout taking an initiative, moving towards an organic, all-natural, and sustainably produced food system.
+However, there are countries throughout taking an initiative, moving toward an organic, all-natural, and sustainably produced food system.

 Yet, there are some progressive countries taking the initiative and leading the way to bring about change on a national level and restore the integrity of their agriculture.
 Here are a few of the most organic countries if you are trying to live a greener life.